 15. Disney’s Animal Kingdom

 When Disney’s Animal Kingdom opened in 1998, it represented a new ideology of Imagineering.
 The hyper-realistic park was truly wild, inviting exploration into exotic, photorealistic African villages; entire collapsed Asian ruins, and archaeological digs worth digging into.
 Animal Kingdom was a creative triumph, with almost 600 acres of stunning detail.

-When Animal Kingdom’s newest land, Pandora – The World of Avatar opens this summer, the park will at last gain two new rides, with each poised to be stunning.
-The would-be headliner will be Flight of Passage – a simulated Banshee-backed journey through the distant planet – but we expect to be most enamored with the Na’vi River Journey, a good old-fashioned boat ride through a bioluminescent forest to encounter the flora and fauna of Pandora.
+When Animal Kingdom’s newest land, Pandora – The World of Avatar opened in summer 2017, the park at last gained two new rides, both stunning.
+The headliner is Flight of Passage – a simulated Banshee flight journey through the distant moon – but fans are also enamored with the Na’vi River Journey, a good old-fashioned boat ride through a bioluminescent forest to encounter the flora and fauna of Pandora.